 Lastly, the SVO also proposes creating a new category of SCA and related party investment called SCA and Related Party Filing Exempt Investments which would mean any investment (i) issued by an affiliate or related party special purpose entity (SPE) which itself is not an obligor or ultimate source of the investment repayment, or (ii) issued as part of a structure in which the originator, sponsor, manager, servicer, other influential transaction party is an affiliate or related party of the reporting insurance company.
 SCA and Related Party Filing Exempt Investments would be eligible for filing exemption unless otherwise ineligible (for reasons other than their affiliate or related party status).
 The P&P Manual would also be amended to clarify that state insurance regulators are permitted, as specified in Part One of the P&P, to require an insurance company to file what would otherwise be an SCA and Related Party Filing Exempt Investment for analysis and/or assignment of an NAIC Designation only by the SVO, thereby making it ineligible for filing exemption in the future.

-Proposed Amendment - The proposed text changes to P&P Manual are shown below with additions in red underline, deletions in red strikethrough as it would appear in the 2022 P&P Manual format.
+Proposed Amendment - The original proposed text changes to P&P Manual are shown below with additions in red underline, deletions in red strikethrough as it would appear in the 2022 P&P Manual format.
+Changes in gray reflect the joint comments of ACLI, PPIA and NASVA.
+Changes in green reflect the SVO’s edits to ACLI, PPIA and NASVA comments and additional conforming edits in paragraph 248.

 Part One